sourceallies/beanoh/readme.txt

 == Overview
-SpringContextTestCase is a simple way to verify you Spring context.
+Beanoh is a simple way to verify you Spring context.
-Teams that leverage this test case spend less time focusing on configuring Spring and more time adding business value.
+Teams that leverage Beanoh spend less time focusing on configuring Spring and more time adding business value.

 == Features